-We’ve discussed making OTT content profitable, but we haven’t yet explained how to further improve monetization through advertising, which can also be turned into a major revenue stream that helps grow your business.
+We’ve discussed making OTT content profitable, but we haven’t yet explained how to further improve monetization through advertising, which can also be turned into a significant revenue stream that helps grow your business.

 The forecast of global spending on TV advertising is counting with $192 billion by 2022 (a $19 billion increase compared to 2018), which means more opportunities for monetization—which can also be more lucrative if the ads are sold for popular VOD or high-viewership live content.